pastelmind/slack-message-inspector/README.md

-# slack-post-grabber
+# Slack Message Inspector

-A slack app that shows the source of a Slack post
+A Slack app that shows the source of a Slack message or post.